3 Three Fossil Shrimp Carpopenaeus Cretaceous Age 100 Mil Yrs Old Lebanon COA

 100 million years old, Cretaceous Age.

-Well-preserved fossil shrimp (Carpopenaeus) embedded in the matrix.
-This shrimp is from the Cretaceous period, approximately 100 million years old.
-These fossil deposits were first referenced by Greek historian Herodotus, who described them as "fish in the stones."
-Unlike many lower-quality specimens from this site, these shrimp show no color enhancement or restoration.
-The Cretaceous limestone deposits in Lebanon boast a remarkable diversity of fauna.
-Fossils from these sites often rival those from Solnhofen in Germany, sharing the phenomenon of fossils being the same color as the limestone matrix.
-Specifically, the limestone deposits of Sahel Alma, Hajoula, and Haqel in Lebanon date to the Cenomanian Stage of the Middle Cretaceous, around 100 million years ago.
-While they are most famous for exquisitely preserved fish fossils, they also yield a variety of other well-preserved invertebrate fossils, including shrimp lobsters.
+The Cretaceous limestone deposits of Lebanon are world-renowned for their exceptional fossil preservation and remarkable diversity of fauna.
+Fossils from these sites often rival those from Solnhofen, Germany, sharing the unique characteristic of fossils being nearly the same color as the surrounding limestone matrix.
+The most famous fossil-bearing localities—Sahel Alma, Hajoula, and Haqel—date to the Cenomanian Stage of the Middle Cretaceous, around 100 million years ago.
+While these sites are best known for their exquisitely preserved fish fossils, they also yield a rich variety of invertebrates, including shrimp and lobsters, preserved in extraordinary detail.